Associate Professor of Religious Studies, The King's College

 Dr. Victor Claar is professor of economics at Henderson State University in Arkadelphia, Ark., where he teaches courses in economics to undergraduates and graduates.
 He recently was a Fulbright Scholar at the American University of Armenia, where he conducted research and gave lectures to graduate students.
 He is the author of Economics in Christian Perspective: Theory, Policy and Life Choices (2007) and Fair Trade?
 Its Prospects as a Poverty Solution (2012).

 President, Acton Institute

-Rev. Robert A. Sirico is the president and co-founder of the Acton Institute.
-Fr.
-Sirico serves on the staff of Sacred Heart of Jesus parish in Grand Rapids, Michigan.
+Rev. Robert A. Sirico is the president and co-founder of the Acton Institute and pastor of Sacred Heart of Jesus parish in Grand Rapids, Mich.
 His writings on religious, political, economic, and social matters are published in a variety of journals, including: the New York Times, the Wall Street Journal, Forbes, the London Financial Times, the Washington Times, the Detroit News, and National Review.
 Fr.
 Sirico is often called upon by members of the broadcast media for statements regarding economics, civil rights, and issues of religious concern, and has provided commentary for CNN, ABC, the BBC, NPR, and CBS' 60 Minutes, among others.
 In his new book, Defending the Free Market: The Moral Case for a Free Economy, Fr.
 Sirico shows how a free economy is the best way to meet society’s material needs.